kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 No response.

 We pulled off the highway not 5 minutes later as originally promised.
 The building was rather large and in the shape of a castle.
-There was a moat out front, a lowered drawbridge and a tower that one might find at Disney land where the damsel in distress might be found.
+There was a moat out front, a lowered drawbridge and a tower where the damsel in distress might be found.
 There were a ton of cars in the parking lot but we went around back where there were quite a bit of men in suits situated around the doors.
 3 black escalades, a few black limousines and a cop car at both the front and rear of the caravan both with lights flashing.
-If I hadn’t known any better I would’ve thought the President was here.
+If I hadn’t known any better I would’ve thought the President was in town.

 I let out a sigh of relief after seeing the cop cars.
 Like a huge weight had been lifted off my shoulders.
 I was ok letting the legal process play out, I wasn’t ok with being sold off to the highest bidder.

-“Don’t get too excited kid, he owns the cops.
-They work for him on the side and they make a salary’s worth of pay doing odd and ends job a few times a year then they do a whole year doing honest work.”
+“Don’t get too excited kid, he owns the us, the cops.
+We work for him on the side and make a salary’s worth of pay doing odd and ends job a few times a year then we do a whole year doing honest work.”
 McCarthy said.

 I sighed a long drawn out breathe.
 “Who is ‘he’ and what does he want with me?
 Why are you doing this?”.